logo for strength-and-power-for-volleyball.com

 For example, a player may not be as comfortable overhead passing as they are forearm passing.
 Therefore, the player should be inclined to volleyball pass with the forearms in game situations until overhead passing skills are further developed.

-Body Positioning for the Volleyball Pass
+Body Positioning for the Overhead Pass

-• Angle of the Forearms
+1. Angle of the Forearms

 The forearms need to be angled to your target.
 If your passes are too high or too low, adjust your angle platform accordingly.

-• Speed of the Ball
+2. Speed of the Ball

 The faster the ball is coming, the less arm forward movement that is needed to pass the ball.

-• volleyball pass The Position of Your Feet
+3. The Position of Your Feet

 Before you pass the ball, you should be standing in a comfortable athletic position with your knees bent and feet ready to move.
-As you’re about to pass, square up your shoulders and get your feet positioned so you are facing your target.
-The sooner you can square up to where you are passing, the easier it will be to pass the ball accurately.
+As you're about to pass, square up your shoulders and get your feet positioned so you are facing your target.

-• Not moving towards the ball
+• Not moving back away from the ball, cushioning and absorbing the ball

 • Not squaring up to the target